Daniel Elmer Salmon

 Daniel Elmer Salmon (July 23, 1850 – August 30, 1914) was an American veterinarian.
 He earned the first D.V.M. degree awarded in the United States, and spent his career studying animal diseases for the U.S. Department of Agriculture.
-The bacterial genus Salmonella, which was discovered by an assistant, was named in his honor.
+The bacterial genus Salmonella, which was discovered by his assistant Theobald Smith, was named in his honor.

 Early life and education

 Salmon was born in Mount Olive Township, New Jersey.
 His father, Daniel L. Salmon, died in 1851 and his mother, Eleanor Flock Salmon, died in 1859, leaving him an orphan at the age of 8.
 He was then raised by his second cousin, Aaron Howell Salmon, spending time working both on Aaron's farm and as a clerk at a country store.
 His early education was at the Mount Olive District School, Chester Institute, and Eastman Business College.
 He then attended Cornell University and graduated with the degree of Bachelor of Veterinary Medicine in 1872.
 After an additional four years of study, in veterinary health and science, he was awarded the professional degree of Doctor of Veterinary Medicine from Cornell in 1876, the first D.V.M. degree granted in the United States.
 Toward the end of his career at Cornell, he studied at the Alfort Veterinary School in Paris, France.